learn-co-curriculum/responsive-media/README.md

 Media queries allow us to choose between certain styles based on the size of the device.
 We can easily imagine a web page full of text breaking into multiple columns on wide screens and reducing to a single screen on a phone.
-But what about _media_ instead of text.
+But what about _media_ instead of text?
 How can we make sure that a photo of an adorable kitten makes sense in a multi-column _and_ a single-column display?

 > **NOTE:** We're going to talk about _media_ as in images or videos in this